DrYenyen/PPPwn-Troubleshooting/README.md

 2. Stuck on "[*] Waiting for PADI..."
 Make sure the PS4 and PC(or other device) are connected via ethernet.
 3. Stuck on "[*] Waiting for PADI..."
 Make sure the PS4 internet settings are correctly set up and go to Settings>Network and press on "Test Internet Connection"
 4. Stuck on "[*] Waiting for PADR..."
 If using a usb to ethernet adapter it may not be compatible or simply try restarting the exploit proccess.
-5. Stuck on any of the below
+5. Stuck on any of the below simply try restarting the exploit proccess.
 [+] pppoe_softc: 0xffffabd634beba00
 [+] Target MAC: xx:xx:xx:xx:xx:xx
 [+] Source MAC: 07:ba:be:34:d6:ab